JONSASSE/432-2018/projects/project1/README.md

 0. Meet all submission requirements, on time, with code that works seamlessly with the data you provide.
 1. Complete all of the elements from the proposal (tasks 1-9)
-2. Present a curated but detailed, appropriate set of linear regression analyses that leads, inexorably, to the selection of a "best choice" model for your data. (task 10)
+2. Present a curated but detailed, appropriate set of linear regression analyses that leads, inexorably, to the selection of a "best choice" model for your data.
+See the advice on task 10 below.
-3. Present a curated but detailed, appropriate set of logistic regression analyses that leads, inexorably, to the selection of a "best choice" model for your data. (task 11)
+3. Present a curated but detailed, appropriate set of logistic regression analyses that leads, inexorably, to the selection of a "best choice" model for your data.
+See the advice on task 11 below.
-4. Present your conclusions/reflections about the process, your data and your models (task 12), being sure to address each issue effectively in at least 2-3 sentences apiece.
+4. Present your conclusions/reflections about (a) the process, (b) your data and (c) your models (task 12), being sure to address (a), (b) and (c) effectively in at least 2-3 sentences apiece.
 5. Present attractive and easy-to-understand graphs that stand on their own thanks to good labeling, well-constructed tables whose message is clear, and clear, nicely presented code.
 6. Build and present output that is courteous to the reader, in that it is pleasing to the eye, and in particular doesn't include useless information, like warning messages the reader doesn't need to heed, or long listings of raw data or other overpowering materials.
 If it takes longer to scroll through your project than the **example I have provided**, you are on the wrong track.
 7. Avoid crippling mistakes, incomplete sentences, and clearly inappropriate conclusions.